pints-team/pints/README.md

 ## How do I use pints?

-To use a model in Pints, you need to make sure it extends the [ForwardModel](http://pints.readthedocs.io/en/latest/core_classes_and_methods.html#forward-model) interface, which has just two methods:
+To use a model with Pints, you need to make sure it extends the [ForwardModel](http://pints.readthedocs.io/en/latest/core_classes_and_methods.html#forward-model) interface, which has just two methods:

 ```
 n_parameters() --> Returns the dimension of the parameter space.